 All students who have not earned a minimum 2.00 university GPA at the end of the spring term will be considered ineligible for scholarships for the upcoming fall term.

-Students receiving Multi-Year Scholarships: Satisfactory progress is checked at the end of each term.
+Students receiving Multi-Year Scholarships: Satisfactory progress is checked at the end of each fall and spring term.
 Recipients must meet all requirements of the scholarship for the full duration of the award.
 Students will not be granted two consecutive semesters of probation during the duration of the award.
 A term of probation is only granted if the recipient will be able to reach the minimum award standard by the end of the subsequent regular academic term.
 If this is not achieved, the scholarship will be cancelled.
-Using the summer term to correct GPA or credit deficiencies is not an automatic option.

 Scholarships requiring enrollment in 15 credits: Twice in an academic career a student's academic advisor may submit to the scholarship office of financial aid, on or before April 30, a summer 3 credit request on behalf of a student facing a particularly academically strenuous course load for the following fall term.
 This would allow a student to take 3 credits (course specified by advisor) the summer before the challenging fall and enroll in 12 credits during the fall term.
 For determining Fall scholarship SAP in these cases, the summer GPA for the specified course and Fall GPA as well as the units would be combined to determine compliance with award criteria.